 For decades road bikes have used caliper brakes, where blocks of rubber squeeze against the rim.

 Now, however, many road bikes come equipped with disc brakes, which have been used on mountain bikes for many years.
-Discs offer better braking and are unaffected by wet weather, but are heavier.
+Discs offer superior braking in wet weather, but are heavier.